Domestic Homicide Reviews (DHRs)

 In line with the statutory guidance around quality assurance, each community safety partnership should publish the reports (overview report and executive summary report) and final letter from the Home Office Quality Assurance Panel on its website.
 Please find these below.

-The reports below contain information from the DHR in the cases of ‘Dave’, 'Hanita' and 'Grace'.
+The reports below contain information from the DHR in the cases of 'John', ‘Dave’, 'Hanita', 'Grace' and 'Wesley'.
 The names of individuals involved in each case have been anonymised in order to protect the identity of the victim, perpetrator, relevant family members, staff and others, and to comply with the Data Protection Act 1998.

 Learn more about DHRs